uncovering-world/track-your-regions/frontend/README.md

 - `npm test`: Run tests (currently not specified).
 - `npm eject`: Ejects the setup (Note: this is a one-way operation).
 - `npm run lint`: Lints the codebase.

+## Features

+### Search

+The application includes a search feature that allows users to quickly find regions by name.
+This feature is implemented in the frontend and interacts with the backend to fetch search results.

+#### UI/UX Considerations:

+- **Search Bar Placement**: Integrated at the top of the navigation pane, ensuring high visibility and ease of access for users.
+- **Responsive Autocomplete**: Implements a responsive autocomplete mechanism.
+  As users type in the search bar, suggestions are dynamically generated based on the input, providing a smooth and interactive user experience.
+- **Search Efficiency & Debouncing**: Optimized for performance, the search feature includes debouncing to limit the number of backend calls, enhancing efficiency, especially when dealing with large datasets.
+- **Search Result Formatting**: Search results display the region name, along with a unique path or identifier when similar names exist.
+This helps users distinguish between regions with identical names.
+- **Keyboard Navigation Support**: Users can navigate through search results using keyboard arrows, enhancing accessibility and ease of use.